 What’s more comfortable than pajamas, right?
 Finding footie pajamas based off of fun characters, such as superheroes or cartoon characters, is usually pretty easy.
 You can also get crafty by starting with black pajamas and using a stencil to paint on a skeleton, gorilla, spacesuit, or whatever creative idea comes to mind.

-Halloween can be a challenging night for children on the autism spectrum, but planning ahead and getting creative can make it a fun night for all.
+Halloween can be a challenging night for children on the with behavioral issues such as ADHD or ASD, but planning ahead and getting creative can make it a fun night for all.